calvang/ray-casting-demo/README.md

 To build from the source code, run:
  `cd c++ && make maze; ./maze`
-Or simple build the executable:
+Or simple run the executable:
 `./maze`

 Similarly, `sample.cpp` and `sampleLarge.cpp` can be built or run for testing.